Greece is one of those places you’ve read about and seen pictures of countless times, right?

 Out Till 6:45 am With Crazy Greeks

 He responds right away.
-Sure enough, him and his buddies are in the city center looking to grab a bite to eat and grab some beers.
+Him and his buddies are in the city center looking to grab a bite to eat and grab some beers.

 He tells me to take a cab, and around 30 minutes later as I open the cab door to step out, I hear “Eric!
 Over here!” in the distance.